bright-sea/docs/en/doc/index.md

 ## What is Pivot Table?

-> This section is a quick introduction of pivot table.
-If you know pivot table already, feel free to skip to next section [What is WebPivotTable?](#what-is-webpivottable-).
+> This section is a quick introduction to pivot tables.
+Skip to the next section [What is WebPivotTable?](#what-is-webpivottable-) for specific information about our product.

+Below is a brief excerpt from Wikipedia:
 <p class="Alert Alert--info">
 In data processing, a pivot table is a data summarization tool found in data visualization programs such as spreadsheets or business intelligence software.
 Among other functions, a pivot table can automatically sort, count total